Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 What to do around Notre Dame

 Maybe if you're going to Paris soon you'll be left wanting to see Notre Dame from the inside.
-However, let me tell you that there are still several things you can do from the outside that go beyond looking at the monument from afar.
+However, let me tell you that there are still several things you can do from the outside that go beyond just looking at the monument from afar.
 Remember that you are in one of the most central and beautiful neighborhoods in Paris, so these are just some of the things you can spend the day doing:

 Best places to take pictures

-Although you can't get too close to the cathedral due to the security perimeter to take detailed photos of the impressive facade, you can go to strategic points to get the best perspective of Notre Dame.
+Although you can't get too close to the cathedral due to the security perimeter to take detailed photos of the impressive facade, you can go to strategic spots to get the best perspective of Notre Dame.

 My recommendation is to go to the other side of the Seine, from where you will have two strategic spots.
 One on the right in the Jardin Jean XXIII, a few steps from the main facade, where you can photograph the impressive buttresses that are still standing.
-The other, on Île St Louis, which offers a quite alternative rear view, mixing greenery with the purest baroque style.
+The other, on Île St Louis, offers a rather alternative rear view, mixing greenery with the purest baroque style.

-Visit the famous Shakespeare and Company bookstore
+Visit the famous Shakespeare and Company bookshop

-One of the obligatory stops in the vicinity of Notre Dame is a bookstore that has become very famous over the years due to its aesthetics, which seems to have it set in time.
+One of the mandatory stops in the vicinity of Notre Dame is a bookstore that has become very famous over the years due to its aesthetics, which seems to have it set in time.
 It is the Shakespeare and Company bookstore, a place specializing in British literature with an old facade that attracts thousands of tourists every day.

-See the Saint Michel fountain
+Meet the fountain of Saint Michel

 Where to eat near Notre Dame